tarsil/saffier/docs/migrations.md

   --help                Show this message and exit.
 ```

-This is applied to any other available command via `saffier-admin`.
+This is applied to any other available command via `saffier`.

 ### References

 Since Saffier has a very friendly and familiar interface to interact with so does the
-`saffier-admin`.
+`saffier`.

 Saffier migrations as mentioned before uses Alembic and therefore the commands are exactly the
 same as the ones for alembic except two, which are masked with different more intuitive names.